Indian yellow: History

-In her 2002 book Colour: travels through the paintbox, Victoria Finlay examined whether Indian yellow was really made from cow urine.
+In her 2002 book Colour: Travels Through the Paintbox, Victoria Finlay examined whether Indian yellow was really made from cow urine.
 The only printed source that she found mentioning this practice was the single letter written by T. N. Mukharji, who claimed to have seen the color being made.
 Finlay was very skeptical as she found no oral evidence of the production of pigment in Mirzapur and she failed to find legal records concerning the supposed banning of Indian yellow production in Monghyr around 1908 as claimed by Mukharji.
 Other researchers have pointed out that this ban may have been possible on the basis of pre-existing Bengal acts for the prevention of animal cruelty 1869.
-However other researches have found many lines of evidence including Pahari paintings from c.
+However other researchers have found many lines of evidence including Pahari paintings from c.
 1400 that show the use of urine from cows fed on mango leaves.
 Several studies in 2017 and 2018, including a re-examination of the sample supplied by Mukharji to Hooker, confirm that Mukharji was accurate in his observation and highlight the origins of Indian yellow from urine by identifying metabolic studies on animals demonstrating euxanthic acid production through glucuronidation pathways in the liver.